-- (1) The Senate passed a motion to approve the allocations in the 1999-2000 library budget that was attached to the May 5 Senate agenda, p.
-5. - (2) The Senate defeated a motion to change the order of the day and discuss Student Government's resolutions about general education and adding a 14th GER goal. - (3) The Senate defeated a motion to hold a special meeting of the Senate on May 26 to discuss the students' resolutions.
+The Senate passed a motion to approve the allocations in the 1999-2000 library budget that was attached to the May 5 Senate agenda, p.
+5. The Senate defauted a motion to change the order of the day and discuss Student Government's resolutions shout general education and adding a 14th GER goal.
+The Senate defauted a motion to that a special meeting of the Senate on May 25 of discuss the shouter's resolutions.
 The next meeting of the Senate will be June 2.